 Report: 93 percent of brands and retailers misaligned, harming omnichannel efforts

-Brands are spending to drive offline sales, but not partnering with retailers or properly measuring the in-store impact of digital.
+Brands are spending to drive offline sales, but not partnering with retailers or measuring the in-store impact of digital.

 Omnichannel is both an overused buzzword and perhaps, in idealized form, an unattainable goal.
 In its simplest formulation, it’s an effort to deliver consistent brand and shopping experiences to the consumer across platforms, devices and stores.
 It also connotes a 360-degree understanding of the customer.

 In a new survey and report from Netsertive and the CMO Council, “189 senior marketing leaders with organizations that currently sell products through a physical retail channel” were asked about their omnichannel strategies.
 Though this isn’t made explicit in the document, respondents are brands that sell primarily through third-party retailers (e.g., appliance brand that sells via third-party appliance retailer).

 Asked which media channels are most critical, these survey respondents said:

 - Mobile — 54.4 percent